-- ☐ Sanitizing wipes are available for all classrooms - ☐ Each building has sanitizing throughout the day on door handles and other high touch surfaces
+☐ Sanitizing wipes are available for all classrooms ☐ Each building has sanitizing throughout the day on door handles and other high touch surfaces ☐ The building is disinfected each evening with a product considered safe and non-toxic, while also being proactive in eradicating evidence of the virus. ☐ Hand sanitizing available at entry/exit points.

-The bu uilding is disinfected each evening with a product considered safe and non-toxic, while a also bei ng proactive in eradicating evidence of the virus.
-Hands sanitizing available at entry/exit points.
-Utilize safe touch methods for vending machines and lunch numbers. □ publicl ed information for our Viking Pure Solutions for cleaning and disinfecting is shared r GPS website. cing in combination with isolation and quarantine, in collaboration te, local, territorial, or Tribal health departments exposi ures and de in its extensive contract tracing and transparent reporting on COVID-19 cases, d quarantine for the District.
-Our District has one of the most robust tracking railable (see Appendix), and we will continue to maintain it, as necessary.
-GPS w Green vill conti wich De ing, Isolation and/or Quarantine Requirements nue to take direction from the CDC, CT State Department of Health, and Town of epartment of Health on requirements for contact tracing, reporting quarantine and ose impacted by COVID-19.
-Conta inment Planning □ respor essary, the District will continue its protocol for containment to ensure immediate in individual has signs or symptoms.
-The Pl an includes: Notification and coordination with local Health Department.
-Identification of and mobilization of a response team within each school. □ school Consideration and application of school dismissal, quarantine and return to timing and procedures. □ isolatio Identification of an isolation room in each school.
-Individual who monitors the on room will be given full PPE. exposi Cleaning protocols and procedures after confirmed positive cases or confirmed ure are equal to the deep disinfecting performed each evening.
+Outlined health and safety mitigation tactics will only be utilized for the 2021-2022 if required by Local, State and/or Federal guidelines. ☐ Utilize safe touch methods for vending machines and lunch numbers. ☐ Detailed information for our Viking Pure Solutions for cleaning and disinfecting is shared publicly on our GPS website.
+Contact tracing in combination with isolation and quarantine, in collaboration with the State, local, territorial, or Tribal health departments GPS takes pride in its extensive contract tracing and transparent reporting on COVID-19 cases, exposures and quarantine for the District.
+Our District has one of the most robust tracking documents available (see Appendix), and we will continue to maintain it, as necessary.
+Contact Tracing, Isolation and/or Quarantine Requirements GPS will continue to take direction from the CDC, CT State Department of Health, and Town of Greenwich Department of Health on requirements for contact tracing, reporting quarantine and isolation for those impacted by COVID-19.
+Currently, GPS is utilizing a new method for quarantines which includes an option to screen and stay.
+This option may be suspended at any time if the health guidance prefers GPS to refer back to the traditional 10-day quarantine.
+Governor Lamont announced the rollout of the Screen and Stay initiative for Connectic schools that choose to participate.
+Under the initiative, students and staff identified as close contacts to a known COVID-19 case but who are not yet fully vaccinated, will be able to remain school if they meet certain criteria.
+If a child has been exposed to a positive case in school the school's nurse will review the Screen and Stay protocol to see if they are eligible (Spaniversion).
+Containment Planning ☐ If necessary, the District will continue its protocol for containment to ensure immediate responses if an individual has signs or symptoms. ☐ The Plan includes: ☐ Notification and coordination with local Health Department. ☐ Identification of and mobilization of a response team within each school.
+Consideration and application of school dismissal, quarantine and return to school timing and procedures.

+Last Updated: December 22, 2021 / Format and content updated per template provided by CSDE exposure are equal to the deep disinfecting performed each evening.